Reference Knowledgeable Network for Machine Reading Comprehension: Conclusion

-To alleviate the challenge of knowledge role missing in multi-choice MRC, this work makes the first attempt to integrating \emph{explicit knowledge} based on \emph{span extraction} into MRC modeling, presenting \emph{\textbf{Re}ference \textbf{K}nowledgeable \textbf{Net}work (RekNet)}, which can quote explicit knowledge for multi-choice MRC tasks. \emph{RekNet} helps achieve significantly performance improvement on three multi-choice MRC benchmarks: RACE, DREAM and Cosmos QA, which all pass the significance test.
+To alleviate the challenge of knowledge role missing in multi-choice MRC, this work makes the first attempt to integrate \emph{explicit knowledge} based on \emph{reference span extraction} into MRC modeling, presenting \emph{\textbf{Re}ference \textbf{K}nowledgeable \textbf{Net}work (RekNet)}, which can quote relevant and credible explicit knowledge for multi-choice MRC tasks.
+We evaluate the proposed \emph{RekNet} on three typical multi-choice MRC benchmarks: RACE, DREAM and Cosmos QA, and obtain consistent and significant performance improvements which pass the significance tests.
 In the future, we will expand other common reading strategies to \emph{RekNet}.

 \ifCLASSOPTIONcaptionsoff

 \fi